charles-uno/Bloodlines/06_nonplayer_characters.md

 > The cerberi are twice as large as even the fiercest dog, with three times as
 > many heads.
 They are known for their obedience and attentiveness; as a
-> result, they make excellent guards.
+> result, they were once deployed as elite guards.
 Many ancient treasures lay buried in far
-> corners of the world, forgotten by all except the cerberus that still stands
+> corners of the world, forgotten by all except the cerberi that still stand
 > by.
 >
 > Sneaking past an alert cerberus is near-impossible – each of its many eyes,